 - Gentle Yin

-Ashtanga, Slow Burn and Friday Fusion are intermediate level and involve moving through more intense postures, holds and binds and are a great way to increase your flexibility and grow your practice.
+Ashtanga, Slow Burn, Vinyasa and Friday Fusion are intermediate level and involve moving through more intense postures, holds and binds and are a great way to increase your flexibility and grow your practice.

-Hot Vinyasa is typically for intermediate to advanced levels and focuses on one breath, one movement in a continuous flow of postures that emphasize core strengthening and balance in a heated room to warm the muscles and enhance flexibility.
+Hot Vinyasa and Buti Yoga are typically for intermediate to advanced levels and focus on one breath, one movement in a continuous flow of postures that emphasize core strengthening and balance.
+Room is heated to warm the muscles and enhance flexibility.